Add DQ Rules to Terms

 Publish your changes to make the configuration active.

-Automatic rule application
+How automatic rule application works

 When Apply the following rules automatically on all attributes with this term is enabled, the system applies the term’s DQ rules during evaluation without requiring manual rule assignment on each attribute.